marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   This warning is enabled by :option:`-Wparentheses`.

+.. option:: -Wno-dangling-else

+  Default option value for :option:`-Wdangling-else`.

-.. option:: -Wdate-time, -Wno-date-time
+.. option:: -Wdate-time

   Warn when macros ``__TIME__``, ``__DATE__`` or ``__TIMESTAMP__``
   are encountered as they might prevent bit-wise-identical reproducible compilations.

+.. option:: -Wno-date-time

+  Default option value for :option:`-Wdate-time`.

-.. option:: -Wempty-body, -Wno-empty-body
+.. option:: -Wempty-body

   Warn if an empty body occurs in an ``if``, ``else`` or ``do while`` statement.
 This warning is also enabled by :option:`-Wextra`.

+.. option:: -Wno-empty-body

+  Default option value for :option:`-Wempty-body`.

-.. option:: -Wno-endif-labels, -Wendif-labels
+.. option:: -Wno-endif-labels

   Do not warn about stray tokens after ``#else`` and ``#endif``.

+.. option:: -Wendif-labels

+  Default option value for :option:`-Wno-endif-labels`.

-.. option:: -Wenum-compare, -Wno-enum-compare
+.. option:: -Wenum-compare

   Warn about a comparison between values of different enumerated types.
   In C++ enumerated type mismatches in conditional expressions are also diagnosed and the warning is enabled by default.
 In C this warning is enabled by :option:`-Wall`.

+.. option:: -Wno-enum-compare

+  Default option value for :option:`-Wenum-compare`.

-.. option:: -Wenum-conversion, -Wno-enum-conversion
+.. option:: -Wenum-conversion

   Warn when a value of enumerated type is implicitly converted to a different enumerated type.
 This warning is enabled by :option:`-Wextra` in C.

+.. option:: -Wno-enum-conversion

+  Default option value for :option:`-Wenum-conversion`.

-.. option:: -Wjump-misses-init, -Wno-jump-misses-init
+.. option:: -Wjump-misses-init

   .. note::